I had an Upset Tummy!

 Don’t drink ginger ale and think that will do instead.
 It’s made with lots of sugar, which can upset the tummy.
 The bubbles are definitely something you don’t need.
 No more gas please!
 And then there’s the icky chemicals it’s made with.
 Just have a nub of ginger handy…you can always keep it in the freezer, wrap in tinfoil and voila, you’ve always got some ginger.

-My fave is definitely a cloth soaked in castor oil and a heating pad on the top.
+My fave relief for an upset tummy is definitely a cloth soaked in castor oil and a heating pad on the top.
 But honestly, do I bother in the middle of the night?
 Nope.

 But I will grab my trusty hot water bottle.
 Remember those from your childhood?
 Yes, I still have one.
 Wrap it in a towel or knit yourself a nice cover.
 I haven’t knit one for me, but I have for grand-daughter Violet.